dailydotdev/.github/CONTRIBUTING.md

 1. Fork the relevant repository.
 1. Check out a topic branch for your submission.
-1. Apply your work there, it's fine to have multiple commits.
+1. Apply your work there.
+It's fine to have multiple commits.
 We will make sure to squash it before merging.
 1. Make sure to add appropriate tests which cover your work.
 1. Follow our [Coding Rules](#coding-rules).
 1. Run the test suite of the repository.